Navigating Unknown Areas

 To help autonomous vehicles navigate reliably and accurately in GPS-denied areas, Draper developed a robust algorithm called SAMWISE (Smoothing And Mapping With Inertial State Estimation).
 It estimates a vehicle’s attitude, velocity and relative position and orientation by fusing data from an inertial sensor and one or more aiding navigation sensors to enable closed-loop autonomous vehicle motion and mapping in GPS-denied areas.

 SAMWISE can work in combination with a variety of sensors/data sources, including GPS, Light Detecting and Ranging (LiDAR) or cameras.
 Combining data from multiple sources enhances state estimation accuracy and reliability.
 SAMWISE even can use new information to update previous movement measurements to correct stored position data.
-The flexible design of SAMWISE also allows it to work as an independent inertial navigation system (INS), making vehicles robust to error conditions like temporary sensor problems and dropouts.
+The flexible design allows it to work as an independent inertial navigation system (INS), making vehicles robust to error conditions like temporary sensor problems and dropouts.

 Draper demonstrated SAMWISE with a team from MIT for the Defense Advanced Research Projects Agency (DARPA) as part of the Fast Lightweight Autonomy (FLA) program.
 During phase 1 of the program in 2017, SAMWISE guided a drone as it dodged trees, found building entrances and entered/exited buildings, all the while maintaining precise position estimates — at speeds of up to 10 meters per second (~22 miles per hour) in cluttered areas and 20 meters per second (~45 miles per hour) in open areas.
 During a phase 2 field demonstration for DARPA in 2018, SAMWISE enabled the team’s drone to maneuver around buildings, over fences and under tree branches at speeds of up to 20 miles per hour — without GPS — instead using a monocular camera, a laser altimeter and an inertial measurement unit (IMU) as sensors.